powsybl/powsybl-metrix/docs/metrix.md

 Metrix optimization aims to limit the deviations with respect to the initial production plan, both for adequacy and redispatch.
 For this reason, Metrix sees all deviations of the initial production plan ($$|P - P0|$$) as a cost.
 Therefore, both up and down costs (adequacy and redispatch) should be defined as positive costs.
-The total generation costs for redispatch seen by Metrix is  as follows:
+The total generation costs for redispatching seen by Metrix are as follows:

 $$
 \begin{align*}